8086net/RP2040_Interfacer-UART_I2C/README.md

-Raspberry Pi Pico USB-UART and I2C Bridge
+RP2040 Interfacer USB-UART and I2C Bridge
 =================================
-This project provides a UART and I2C interface on the 8086.net "USB Interfacer" board.
+This project provides a UART and I2C interface on the 8086.net "RP2040 Interfacer" board.

-Supporting hardware, the "USB Interfacer" is available on [Tindie](https://www.tindie.com/products/36879/).
+Supporting hardware, the "RP2040 Interfacer" is available on [Tindie](https://www.tindie.com/products/36879/).

 The USB UART is compatible with the builtin USB CDC class drivers in Linux, macOS, and >= Windows 10.

 The I2C interface requires an i2c-tiny-usb driver.
-On Linux copy the "90-USB_Interfacer.rules" file into "/etc/udev/rules.d/", run "sudo udevadm control --reload" and then unplug/replug the USB Interfacer.
+On Linux copy the "90-RP2040_Interfacer.rules" file into "/etc/udev/rules.d/", run "sudo udevadm control --reload" and then unplug/replug the RP2040 Interfacer.
 Running "i2cdetect -l" will then show the i2c-tiny-usb bus you need to use in your application.

 History
 ----------